averms/glvs/README.md

 cargo test
 ```

-Extracting the tests depends on tar(1) and curl(1), which are shipped with all major
+Fetching the tests depends on tar(1) and curl(1), which are shipped with all major
 OSes these days.

 ## Internals